 Whether you like your brownies fudgy or cakey, here are some things we learned today:

 1. Easy does it!
 Today’s most favorite recipes used ingredients you probably already have.
 An additional frosting on top looks great, but is not necessarily needed.
 In order to still keep things interesting, it also helps to add some chopped nuts to the batter.

 2. The “right” sugar: Interesting enough, our top three recipes today used light brown Muscovado sugar or golden caster sugar.
 Their softer texture and caramel notes seem to really get brownies perfectly fudgy and flavorful.

 3. Say yes to chocolate!
 Skipping real chocolate in a brownie recipe is an interesting thing to do, but maybe not the best idea.
 Instead, feel free to experiment with different types and go beyond the classic melted dark chocolate in your batter.
 Milk and white chocolate add new flavors and texture to your brownies when you only chop and stir them into the batter.

 4. Stir it right: You shouldn’t overdo the batter to get a light, moist brownie texture in the end.
 Make sure to carefully stir together all ingredients just until they come together.

 And now it’s up to you!
 What’s your favorite brownie recipe?
 Or do you have any more tips?
-Comment below, or send us your very own brownie recipe at email@example.com to be published on Kitchen Stories!
+Comment below, or upload your own recipe to our app to share it with the community!